 Legacy planning is unique to everyone.
 There is no one-size-fits-all approach.
 We hope that no matter where you are in the process, the insights from these sessions will encourage you to check in on your own plan or make adjustments if needed.
 We thank you for listening in and sharing this presentation with your friends and family.

-Download a copy of Madison’s PowerPoint for you to take note or reference as your listening.
+Download a copy of Madison’s PowerPoint to take notes or reference as you listen.

 Big Three from the webinar:

 - When it comes to estate planning items and documents, all 50 states have their own laws, so it’s important to read up on what specific procedures your state has in place to make sure your estate plan reflects what you want.